DcentWallet/dcent-web-connector/doc/index.md

 ### Add & Sync Account

+> As of firmware version 2.9.2 or later, the D'CENT biometric wallet device does not support updating the balance.

 You can add account using `syncAccount()` function.
 You can create an account by specifying the coin type and key path of the account you want to add.
 If you want to add token type coin account, you must specify the coin name as the first 14 digits of contract address.